benchmarko/CPCBasic/README.md

 ## Debugging

+- Use the URL parameter *tron=true* to compile with BASIC line number trace.
+The trace can be switched on and off in BASIC with *TRON* and *TROFF*.
+With trace on the correct line number is reported in case of an error.
 - For debugging in a desktop browser, you will usually use the Browser Development Tools (F12).
 - You can also use a *Console log* window which is usually hidden.
 You can activate it with the URL parameters *showConsole=true* and *debug=2*:
  [CPCBasic Debug](https://benchmarko.github.io/CPCBasic/cpcbasic.html?showConsole=true&debug=2).